open-access-policies/streaming/_operational_policies/op_pol_001.md

 - Encrypted machine learning model parameters and training data
 - Secure multi-party computation for cross-platform analytics

+**Payment Card Data (PCI DSS Requirements):**
+- Sensitive Authentication Data (SAD), including the full contents of any track, card validation codes (e.g., CVV2), and PIN data, must never be stored after authorization.
+- The Primary Account Number (PAN) must be rendered unreadable wherever it is stored.
+When displayed, the PAN must be masked, with a maximum of the first six and last four digits being the maximum number of digits to be displayed.
+- All cryptographic keys used for encryption of cardholder data must be managed in accordance with PCI DSS key management requirements, including secure key generation, distribution, and storage.

 **3.6 Regulatory Compliance**

 Encryption implementations must meet regulatory requirements: